Battle of the Cigno Convoy: Action

 At 02:48, after illuminating the foremost Italian ship, Pakenham opened fire at 2700 yd.
 When the range was estimated by Cigno at 2500 yd it also opened fire and hit Pakenham on the stern with a 100 mm 100/47 shell, starting a fire and disabling its aft torpedo tubes.
 Cassiopea, having steered north north-west to confront Paladin, opened fire at 4500 yd.
 As soon as the firing was heard, Belluno and its escorts turned for Trapani.
 Pakenham received a second hit at 02:50 which exploded in the lower deck and caused a much bigger fire, leading to Stevens ordering the aft magazine to be flooded.

 The ships were very close and both fired with every weapon that could be brought to bear, filling the air with multi-coloured tracer ammunition.
 Pakenham hit Cigno in the forward boiler just to the rear of the bridge at 02:53, releasing a large cloud of smoke and steam over the ship as it came to a stop.
-While drifting, Cigno fired torpedoes at Pakenham to no effect and Pakenham replied from its undamaged forward torpedo tubes and struck Cigno amidships, breaking the ship in two.
-The stern quickly sank but the forward section of the ship stayed afloat; its 100 mm gun-crew continuing to fire.Pakenham turned north towards Cassiopea but just after 03:00, one or two shells, fired from the forward half of Cigno as it was sinking or from Cassiopea, hit on the waterline cutting the boiler tubes and causing the engine room to flood; the steam forcing the engine-room crew to evacuate.
+While drifting, Cigno fired torpedoes at Pakenham to no effect and Pakenham replied at 02:58 from its undamaged forward torpedo tubes and struck Cigno amidships, breaking the ship in two.
+The stern quickly sank but the forward section of the ship stayed afloat; its 100 mm gun-crew continuing to fire.Pakenham turned north towards Cassiopea but just after 03:00, one or two shells, fired either from the forward half of Cigno as it was sinking or from Cassiopea, hit on the waterline cutting the boiler tubes and causing the engine room to flood; the steam forcing the engine-room crew to evacuate.
 Pakenham listed 15° to port, electrical power was lost and stopped in the water, fires burning.
 Cassiopea and Paladin had not been hit until Paladin raked Cassiopea with a burst of QF 2-pounder pom-pom fire, which jammed the rudder and started a big fire forward and a smaller one aft.
 The crews of the two 100 mm guns to the rear remained in action and at 03:06 Cassiopea fired a torpedo at 1200 yd to no effect.

 At 03:08 Paladin doused its lights and ceased fire, which misled the crew of Cassiopea into claiming a hit.
 Paladin was taking evasive action and broke away to the south-east, after its captain mistook Cassiopea for a Capitani Romani-class cruiser, because Italian shells exploding in the water caused unusually large splashes.
 Pakenham had regained power and continued north, achieving a hit on Cassiopea at 4000 yd; Cassiopea returned fire from its rearward guns and scored two hits on its stern pom-pom mounting and searchlight at 03:13.
 Pakenham ceased fire and turned to follow Paladin; Cassiopea was badly damaged, with two large fires onboard and did not pursue.